Newark water crisis

 The Newark, New Jersey water crisis began in 2016 when elevated lead levels were observed in multiple Newark Public Schools district schools throughout the city.

 Multiple water studies were conducted by both federal agencies, such as the United States Environmental Protection Agency, and non-profit groups.
 The lead levels exceeded the limit of 15 parts per billion set by the Safe Drinking Water Act.
 As a result, the EPA ordered the City of Newark to provide bottled water and filters to affected customers.
 As of January 2020, more than 200,000 residents were affected by the elevated levels of lead.

+In October 2024, officials announced that the company hired to replace the lead service lines at 1,500 properties lied and falsified reports while not conducting the work they were hired to do.

 Background

 Much of the drinking water in Newark, and Northern New Jersey in general, comes from reservoirs.
 Drinking water then is processed through water treatment plants to the final destinations throughout the region.
 The water pipes that connect the main pipes to homes and businesses were lined with lead along with other chemicals.
 The water destroyed the lead-lined pipes, causing the lead to leak into the water supply.

 The management of the city's water safety plan is under the jurisdiction of the Newark Watershed Conservation and Development Corporation (NWCDC), under the direction of a board appointed by the mayor of Newark.
 The New Jersey State Comptroller released a report in 2014 detailing widespread corruption throughout the agency.
-In early 2016, multiple agency officials were arrested and charged with accepting bribes.
+In early 2016, multiple agency officials were arrested and charged with stealing money and accepting bribes.

+In 2019, it was reported that in 2016 city officials in Newark were informed that the chemical, sodium silicate, that they added twenty years ago to prevent corrosion and the leaching of lead from service line pipes into the water had stopped working.
+Based on public records, in 2015, the city had increased the acidity of the water to lower possible carcinogens in the supply.
+As a result, the acidity lessened the benefit of the sodium silicate.
+Water testing by the city showed elevated levels of lead at roughly half of the schools in Newark.
+City and state officials blamed poor internal plumbing and maintenance as the cause.
+Beginning in 2017, the State of New Jersey mandated some cities test their water twice a year for contaminants and carcinogens instead of once every three years.
+The first round of results from Newark showed elevated levels of lead in July 2017.
+Mayor Ras Baraka later stated that extensive testing had begun as required by state law but claimed the city did not know how widespread the issue was so there was no need to take further action.